barton-willis/residue/README.md

-# residue
+# Residue
-Maxima code for computing residues
+This is a reworking of the Maxima CAS code for computing residues.